 That’s it!
-You might already have most of these ingredients already in your kitchen, so no need to go and buy a bunch of fancy ingredients to get a perfectly elegant restaurant-quality soup!
+You might already have most of these ingredients already in your kitchen, so no need to go and buy a bunch of fancy ingredients to get an elegant restaurant-quality creamy pumpkin soup!
 I really don’t like it when I find a recipe I want to make and the ingredient list is full of special ingredients I don’t normally buy or have on hand.

 Melt the Butter

 Begin by melting 1 stick of butter in a large pot.
 I love using a large cast-iron Dutch Oven to make my soups for ease of use, flavor,